BushtalkRadio/BushtalkClient/README.md

 Bushtalk Radio is a community driven project with the aim to fill the empty world of MSFS2020 with thousands of additional landmarks and POIs.
 Each landmark has a unique audio tour that is automatically played on arrival.
 Think of it as having a virtual tour guide by your side.

-We have audio tours for all in-game POIs (including Japan and USA update) as well as hundreds of community created content: national parks, forests, islands, active volcanoes, historical battles - there's something for everyone.
+We have audio tours for all in-game POIs (including Japan and USA update) as well as hundreds of community created content with more being added every day: national parks, forests, islands, active volcanoes, historical battles - there's something for everyone.

 There are 3 components to Bushtalk Radio: